Kippie Moeketsi and Hal Singer – Blue Stompin‘

 Often introduced as ‘Bra Joe from Kilimanjaro’ by his close friend Abdullah Ibrahim, Moeketsi was a member of the Jazz Epistles, the trailblazing 1950s band, alongside Ibrahim, Hugh Masekela and Jonas Gwangwa, who all stated many years later that Moeketsi was the foremost South African jazz musician of their generation.
 For someone of such influence and importance, his death in 1983 aged 58 after years of bitter frustration, alcoholism and injustice for him and his fellow musicians is a tragedy.

-The album was produced by Rashid Vally, the owner of the Kohinoor record shop in Cape Town and the As-Shams (The Sun) record label, and who played a major role in giving a voice to modern jazz in South Africa.
+The album was produced by Rashid Vally, the owner of the Kohinoor record shop in Johannesburg, and the As-Shams (The Sun) record label, and who played a major role in giving a voice to modern jazz in South Africa.
 The new mastering by Noah Mintz is excellent, the vinyl sounds warm and pristine.

 The key selection here is Blue Stompin’, the opener and title track, recorded with Singer and his band during their 1974 US State Department tour of South Africa.
 It’s a romping blues on the front foot as the title suggests, first recorded for Singer’s 1959 Prestige album with Charlie Shavers.
 On this version Moeketsi plays a long solo introduction before the piano of Alain Jean Marie brings in the familiar riff and double bassist Gus Nemeth and drummer Oliver Johnson kick off with Singer’s solo setting the pace.
 Marie’s piano follows with some style before Moeketsi starts stretching out, showing the influence of Charlie Parker but playing with a style very much his own.
 He plays well, if a little hesitantly at times, with the song fading right on the ending at 11:20 but it really doesn’t feel a second too long.